How to Use the Qwik Spray System (W/ Pictures)

 Qwik spray gun parts

-2. Screw the quick-connect hose coupling (included with the gun) onto the bottom of the T-fitting to the right of the air regulator.
+2. Screw the quick-connect hose coupling (included in the plastic bag attached to the gun frame) onto the bottom of the T-fitting to the right of the air regulator.
 Then, screw the top of the T-fitting onto the compressed air connection below the trigger handle of the spray gun.

 air regulator on qwik spray gun